Rita Bouvier

 Jeannette Armstrong

-Member at large (Syilx Okanagan)
+Director at Large (Syilx Okanagan)

 Dr. Jeannette Armstrong is Syilx Okanagan, a fluent speaker of Nsyilxcn, and a traditional knowledge keeper of the Okanagan Nation.
 She is a founder of En'owkin, the Syilx knowledge revitalization institution of higher learning.
 She is currently the Interior Salishan Languages Coordinator at UBC Okanagan.
 She has a PhD in Environmental Ethics and Syilx Indigenous Literatures.
 Dr. Armstrong is the recipient of the EcoTrust Buffett Award for Indigenous Leadership.
 She is an Officer of the Order of Canada, and a member of the Royal Society of Canada.
 She is an author and Indigenous activist whose published works include literary titles and academic writing on a wide variety of Indigenous issues.
 She currently serves on Canada's Traditional Knowledge Subcommittee of the Committee on the Status of Endangered Wildlife in Canada.
 She is an active supporter of the Indigenous Editors Association, where she served as president in 2020-21.